The Japanese Sword Museum 刀剣博物館

 The Japanese Sword Museum aims to preserve important swords and samurai artifacts, documenting the roughly 800 years of Japanese swords and their history.
 In addition to the swords themselves, the museum has a collection of historical documents and archives about swords and swordmaking.

-The Nihon Bijutsu Token Hozon Kyokai (NBTHK-Society for the Preservation of Japanese Art Swords) was created in 1948 to save the Japanese sword, which was being threatened with extinction by the Occupation Forces, who tried to confiscate and destroy all swords after World War II.
+The Nihon Bijutsu Token Hozon Kyokai (NBTHK-Society for the Preservation of Japanese Art Swords) was created in 1948 to save the Japanese sword after Occupation Forces tried to confiscate and destroy all swords after World War II.

 Today, the NBTHK aims to preserve swords from a different demise.
 Few remaining artisans can forge, polish, and repair old katana, their parts, and other items in the samurai armory and many of these craftsmen are getting old.
 The society works to sustain these crafts and help people to continue to appreciate the art of Japanese swords.